neilgogogo/digital_musicology/README.md

 ○ What is the larger context of your project?

-Beethoven’ s music composing is always divided into 3 or 4 stages.
+Beethoven’ s music composing is always divided into 3 stages (Von Lenz W, 2010).
 And in these two division methods, it is widely accepted that there was a style changing process when he lost the ability of hearing.
 And realising the fact is always considered as a milestone between the second and third stage (regarding the 4 stages division method).

 ○ Why is it interesting (for you)?